 top of page

-Some people go through their whole lives without ever having to worry about acne on their shoulders, back, and other parts of the body.
+Some people go through their whole lives without ever having to worry about body acne.
 For those who do, however, it can be an ongoing struggle that seems like it will never end.
 Sometimes the answer is as simple as changing up something you do in your daily routine or simply swapping out a product.
+We delve into solutions for multiple causes of breakouts to give you a jumping off point for your journey to clear skin.

 Pore congestion caused by hair care products is the number one cause of body acne among my clients.
 A lot of shampoos, conditioners, and styling products contain ingredients that are meant to be great for hair but often are not skin-friendly.
 You wash and style and these products get transferred down your neck, shoulders, back, and beyond and elements can get trapped in your pores.
 In this case, all you need to do is switch out a product or two.
 But how do you know what's causing the problem so you can avoid buying another product that's going to start they cycle all over again?